St3mz-dApp/.github/profile/README.md

 Each **NFT** is composed of:

 - A main audio track
-- Multitrack files (stems) that form the main audio track
+- Multi-track files (stems) that form the main audio track
 - An image artwork
 - The metadata related with the audio track

 These files are stored in the **Filecoin decentralized storage network** to ensure permanent persistence of the data.
-This, together with the proof of creation that the multitrack files offer, ensures that an artist can demonstrate that is the rightful creator of the material.
+This, together with the proof of creation that the multi-track files offer, ensures that an artist can demonstrate that is the rightful creator of the material.

 The metadata of the NFT includes a **licenses** property.
 Here the creator can specify up to three different kinds of licenses and the minimum amount of units a user will require owning to exercise the rights granted by that license.
 These are the three types of licenses available: